WaylonWalker/waylonwalker.com/pages/til/practice-kedro.md

 ## Make pipelines

-Now go make some pipelines with your new project, try something wild, break it, and make anther.
+Now go make some pipelines with your new project, try something wild, break it, and make another.